 Each business is different.
 Most sole proprietors identify by the owners' Social Security Number (SSN) when filing for the business.

 Should I register for my Employer Identification Number first, or should I complete my registration with the Secretary of State?

-It is important that you register the business with the SC Secretary of State before obtaining an FEIN because you will then have assurance that the business name is available for you to use when you register with the IRS and other South Carolina State, County and Municipal organizations.
+It is best to register with the Secretary of State (if you intend to register with the state) before obtaining an EIN.
+This ensures that your business name is available when it's time to register with the IRS, State, County, and Municipal organizations.

 My business is a foreign entity.
 Do I need an EIN?

 Previously established out-of-state businesses have typically already registered for an EIN from the IRS.

 What is an Individual Taxpayer Identification Number (ITIN)?

 An ITIN, or Individual Taxpayer Identification Number, is a tax processing number only available for certain nonresident and resident aliens, their spouses, and dependents who cannot get a Social Security Number (SSN).
 It is a 9-digit number, beginning with the number "9".
 Visit the IRS Taxpayer Identification Number page for more information.